 Mice are not, as a rule, big grass eaters; however, you don’t have mice, you have voles.
 The paths you see in your grass are called runways, and they connect the holes in the vole network.
-The opening to the tunnels are usually concealed beneath vegetation.
+The opening to the tunnels is usually concealed beneath vegetation.

 Voles ripping up yards across Winnipeg

 One exterminator said voles are hitting some parts of the city hard this spring.